gridbugs/gridbugs.org/collections/_posts/2021-03-21-reverse-engineering-nes-tetris-to-add-hard-drop.md

 This tool relies on the user to obtain an NES Tetris ROM file.
 It doesn't have Tetris built-in.
 The resulting ROM file is compatible with all NES emulators - it's not specific to fceux.

+## Patch

+After sharing this post online some folks pointed out that there is a standard format for ROM patches (IPS) that is widely supported by emulators.
+Get the NES Tetris hard drop patch
+{% file reverse-engineering-nes-tetris-to-add-hard-drop/tetris-hard-drop.ips | here %}.

 ## Tooling